-"decendent", "decendents".
-True if there is a directed (parent to child) path from node2 to node1, or returns a list of decendents of the nodes in nodelist.
+"descendent", "descedents" [This is the spelling used by Netica].
+True if there is a directed (parent to child) path from node2 to node1, or returns a list of descedants of the nodes in node1ist.

 "connected".
 True if there is a chain (unordered path) from node1 to node2, or returns a list of all nodes connected to any of the nodes in nodelist.